Michael, Prince of Montenegro: Later life and death

 Following his break with the government of Yugoslavia, the money he received from the civil list was terminated.
 Soon after, he and his wife divorced and he remained in exile until his death in 1986.
 Their son, Nicholas, was brought up by his mother.
 Prince Mihailo is buried in the Serbian Military section of the Thiais cemetery in Paris.

 Marriage and children

-Michael married in Paris on 27 January 1941 Geneviève Denise Charlotte Prigent (4 December 1919, in Saint-Brieuc - 26 January 1990, in Lannion), second daughter of Dr. François Marie Prigent (Fontenay-sous-Bois, 8 March 1883 - Saint-Brieuc, 20 August 1947), a surgeon in Saint-Brieuc, and wife (Neuilly-sur-Seine, 17 October 1905) Blanche Victorine Eugénie Bitte (Paris, 14 October 1883 - Saint-Brieuc, 3 December 1958), paternal granddaughter of Georges François Clair Prigent (Rospez, 2 April 1848 - Lannion, 29 August 1912) and wife Marie Françoise Kergus (Ploumilliau, 30 September 1857 - Lannion, 18 November 1897) and maternal granddaughter of Joseph Emile Bitte (Guermange, 22 February 1839 - Paris, 1 November 1896) and wife (Guermange, 17 June 1865) Marie Anne Victorine Renner (Guermange, 22 February 1843 - Paris, 26 July 1913).
+Michael married in Paris on 27 January 1941 Geneviève [Genovefa] Denise Charlotte Prigent (4 December 1919, in Saint-Brieuc - 26 January 1990, in Lannion), second daughter of Dr. François Marie Prigent (Fontenay-sous-Bois, 8 March 1883 - Saint-Brieuc, 20 August 1947), a surgeon in Saint-Brieuc, and his wife (Neuilly-sur-Seine, 17 October 1905) Blanche Victorine Eugénie Bitte (Paris, 14 October 1883 - Saint-Brieuc, 3 December 1958).
 They divorced on 11 April/August 1949 in Paris.
 Shortly after, Geneviève started a career of orthoptist in Trébeurden.